twist-numerical/matslise/README.md

 Other than those Matslise has only one required dependency: [Eigen](http://eigen.tuxfamily.org).
 A recent version satisfies.

 If you have a package manager (apt/brew/pacman/...)
 Eigen can be installed via those tools.
-If that doesn't work installing eigen [from source](https://bitbucket.org/eigen/eigen/src/default/INSTALL) is very easy.
+If that doesn't work installing eigen [from source](https://bitbucket.org/eigen/eigen/src/default/INSTALL) is not that difficult.
 Make sure you follow the steps for CMake.

 ### Building
 ```